 The following steps explain how you apply for asylum in the United States through the affirmative asylum process.
 The information in this section will not apply to you if you are seeking asylum through the defensive asylum process, meaning you are in removal proceedings before an immigration judge.

-For information about the defensive asylum process, see the Obtaining Asylum in the United States page on USCIS.gov.
+For information about the defensive asylum process, see the Obtaining Asylum in the United States page.

 STEP ONE: Arrive in the U.S.